In addition to awarding financial aid based on demonstrated financial need, UMF awards institutional Merit-Based Scholarships for non-Maine residents.

 In the meantime, below are the names and amounts of new merit scholarships that were approved for first-year students admitted to UMF in the fall.

 The University of Maine at Farmington rewards students who have performed well in their high school academic courses.
-If you are admitted to UMF as a first-time, first-year student from out-of-state with a class rank in the top 30% of your graduating class* and are pursuing a rigorous college prep curriculum in high school, you are eligible for one of the academic scholarships listed below.
+If you are admitted to UMF as a first-time, First-Year student from out-of-state, use the required GPA* below to see which academic scholarship you’re eligible for.

 |For Students Paying the Non-Maine Resident Tuition Rate||For Students Paying the New England Regional Program Tuition Rate|